-RONDA is surrounded by two natural parks, the Sierra de las Nieves and the Sierra de Grazalema, not to mention its very own breathtaking Serrania.
+RONDA now has a National Park, the Sierra de las Nieves, on one side and the Grazalema Natural Park on the other, not to mention its very own breathtaking Serrania.

 These surrounding hills are creaking with wonderful walks and pretty towns and villages to visit, all easy to reach in the car and most with their own excellent places to stay and eat.

 Here are the Olive Press top ten picks for a trip out of Ronda.

 Preaching the blues

 While it’s about as stunning as any of the pretty villages around Ronda, there is one big difference with Juzcar… it’s blue.
 This is thanks to the Smurf movie that in 2011 decided to use the tiny town as the mythical base of the tiny creatures.
 It has been used a handful of times since and voted to stay blue some years back.
 But apart from the many attractions for kids, based around the movie, it is also the perfect place for a walk and to see Griffon vultures and crag martins.